riscv-mcu/e203_hbirdv2/doc/source/soc_peripherals/ips.rst

 - Configurable counting mode for each Timer.
 - Interrupt generation (configurable interrupt source)

-The registers of UART module are listed in the table below.
+The registers of PWM module are listed in the table below.

 .. _table_ips_54: